xc-lab/xc-lab.github.io/_pages/cv.md

 ---

 - **Parkinson’s Disease Diagnosis**
-  This project uses deep learning to analyze dynamic handwriting signals, enabling early detection of Parkinson’s disease and delivering diagnostic results that are interpretable for clinical use.
+  This project develops a deep learning framework that analyzes dynamic handwriting signals to enable early detection of Parkinson’s disease and deliver clinically interpretable diagnostic explanations.

 - **Microscopic Particle Segmentation**
-  This project develops a SAM-based, fine-tuned foundational model tailored for microscopic particle images, enabling prompt-guided segmentation across arbitrary particle morphologies and providing a reliable basis for subsequent structural   characterization and quantitative analysis.
+  This project develops a SAM-based foundational model tailored for microscopic particle images, enabling prompt-guided segmentation across arbitrary particle morphologies and providing a reliable basis for downstream structural characterization and quantitative analysis.

-- **Prognostic prediction of salivary gland cancer**
+- **Prognosis Prediction for Salivary Gland Cancer**
-  This project develops a prognosis prediction model for salivary gland cancer using clinical features and follow-up information, enabling quantitative assessment of patient survival risk and providing data-driven support for clinical follow-up and individualized management.
+  This project develops a prognosis prediction model using clinical features and follow-up information, enabling quantitative assessment of patient survival risk and providing data-driven support for clinical follow-up and individualized management.

 - **Alloy Powder Impurity Detection**
   This project applies deep learning to identify impurities in alloy powders, enabling purity assessment and improving the reliability of subsequent material processing.